statgen/locuszoom/assets/docs/interactivity.md

 ### Helper functions for modifying nested layouts
 The "building block" style of layouts makes it easy to reuse pieces, but customizing part of a layout after rendering can be very clunky (example: `layout.panels[0].data_layers[1]`).
 In particular, if the order of elements in the layout ever changed (like adding a new panel or toolbar button), then code that accessed items by array position would break in ways that are very hard to debug.
 This is a maintainability headache.

-As an alternative, a helper function `LocusZoom.Layouts.mutate_attr` can be used to modify all parts of a layout that match a selector, using a readable syntax based on the [JsonPath](https://goessner.net/articles/JsonPath/) query language.
+As an alternative, a helper function `LocusZoom.Layouts.mutate_attrs` can be used to modify all parts of a layout that match a selector, using a readable syntax based on the [JsonPath](https://goessner.net/articles/JsonPath/) query language.
 See the developer documentation for further details.

 Examples:
 ```javascript